Introducing useful shortcut keys in Visual Studio Code

 When developing, the speed at which you can work depends on how familiar the editor is to your hands, so I want to use shortcut keys as little as possible and get used to them so that my hands move automatically

-Even so, there are some shortcuts that you only use occasionally, or that you use often but just can't get used to and your body rejects.
+Even so, there are shortcuts that I only use occasionally, or shortcuts that I use often but just can't seem to get used to, and my body just rejects them.

 The key configuration may vary depending on the version used, but the shortcuts listed in this article were verified using version 1.17.2